diamirio/backend-nx-skeleton/packages/nx-builders/README.md

 }

 architect.serve = {
-      executor '@webundsoehne/nx-builders:execute',
+  executor: '@webundsoehne/nx-builders:execute',
   options: {
-        buildTarget: '${options.name}:build'
+    buildTarget: '${options.name}:build',
     // this will inject options to the tsc-watch builder
     inject: {
       // you have to have a valid command since this will be run inside the
       runAfterWatch: 'yarn start -r source-map-support/register',
       sourceMap: true,
       environment: {
         NODE_ENV: 'develop'
-          }
       }
     }
   }
 }
 ```